 It was kind of interesting to notice how much fancier the boat to Hvar was compared to the ferry for Vis.
 An hour later we arrived in Hvar Town (Hvar Grad), famous for its European jet set summer parties and the high prices that go with it.
 However, the island is more than just venues to party.
 The island has pristine nature and charming villages, it produces lavender and makes some of the best wines in Croatia.
 Don’t miss the view from the top of the Spanish Fortress of Hvar Town and the Pakleni Archipelago in the background.
 These wild islands are perfect for snorkelling and scuba diving.
 While Hvar is crazy crowded in July and August, if you are more into hiking, kayaking or scuba diving, the lower season in May, June or September would be the best bet to enjoy the beauty of the island without the crowds.

 There are many dive sites along the coast of Hvar, but the best dive I did was definitely in the Archipelago of the Pakleni Islands or Pakleni Otoci.
-This archipelago would deserve to be at least on the list of protected nature parks of Croatia, but unfortunately, they are not.
+This archipelago would deserve to be at least on the list of protected nature parks of Croatia.
 Still, the wall dive we did on the island of Stambedar was stunning.
 With a maximum depth of 45m, the wall is covered in gorgonians themselves covered in nudibranchs and fireworms.
 About nudibranchs, it was finally in Hvar that I saw an entire family of Dalmatian Doris nudibranchs.
 How could I leave Dalmatia without saying hello?

 If you are lucky, you can spot dolphins in the area, but I felt lucky enough I saw an eagle ray on the sandy bottom.
 There also are many little sea caves to explore at about 10/15 m of depth where you can find shrimp and sea anemones species which are used to the darkness.
 Because I went quite deep to take a picture of the eagle ray, I had to do a decompression stop which was limited to a few minutes as we stayed at 10m of for 15 minutes.
 Total bottom time was 57 minutes for a max depth of 44m (oops).
 Taking a tank of 15L wasn’t a luxury for this dive, but I went back on the boat with 60 bars.
 By the way, if the water temperature was warmer a the surface of a few degrees in Hvar compared to Vis, below 20m deep, the temperature was at 15°C too.
 I was glad I brought my dry suit.